inrs-ai/CBOE-VIX/README.md

 # CBOE-VIX
-Get daily CBOE-VIX data via email
+A tool that obtains daily CBOE-VIX data via email